 As a restoration ecologist, Dr. Reid is focused on improving outcomes for society and nature in ecosystems that are recovering from disturbance.
-Ecological restoration is the most promising strategy remaining to address the interconnected global challenges of biodiversity loss, erosion of ecosystem services, and climate change.
-Dr. Reid and his lab group are most interested in questions about how and where ecological restoration can best address these problems at regional, national, and global scales.
+While ecological restoration is not a substitute for halting greenhouse gas emissions or preserving intact habitat, it is a complementary strategy that can help address the interrelated global challenges of climate change, mass extinction, and the erosion of natural capital.
+Dr. Reid and his lab group are most interested in questions about how and where ecological restoration can best address these challenges at regional, national, and global scales.

 Dr. Reid’s research incorporates field techniques and statistical tools from community and landscape ecology.
 Dr. Reid has done fieldwork on the West Coast (California, Oregon), the Southeast (Arkansas, Georgia, Missouri, Tennessee, Virginia), Latin America (Costa Rica, Brazil, Ecuador), and Madagascar.